Here's a guide to who qualifies for an immigration fee waiver and how to apply for it.

 You cannot (with a few exceptions) apply for a fee waiver in connection with a family- or employment-based adjustment of status application (Form I-485) for a green card.
 This has to do with the fact that in order to adjust status, you ordinarily need to prove that you have the financial capacity to avoid your becoming a public charge (receive need-based government assistance).
 If you were to declare to the immigration authorities that you have so little money that you can't pay the application fees, they would presume that you are inadmissible (ineligible for a green card) as a public charge.

-As mentioned, there are notable exceptions to who is subject to the public charge ground of inadmissibility when applying to adjust status.
-The main ones are for refugee and asylees, T and U visa holders, special immigrant juveniles (SIJS), VAWA self-petitioners, and people applying based on the Cuban Adjustment Act, the Nicaraguan Adjustment and Central American Relief Act (NACARA), the Haitian Refugee Fairness Act (HRIFA), or the Liberian Refugee Immigration Fairness Act (LRIF).
+As mentioned, there are notable exceptions to who can be barred by the public charge ground of inadmissibility when applying to adjust status.
+The main categories that need not worry about public charge are refugee and asylees, T and U visa holders, special immigrant juveniles (SIJS), VAWA self-petitioners, and people applying based on the Cuban Adjustment Act, the Nicaraguan Adjustment and Central American Relief Act (NACARA), the Haitian Refugee Fairness Act (HRIFA), or the Liberian Refugee Immigration Fairness Act (LRIF).

 To find out whether it's possible to apply for a fee waiver in the category under which you are applying, go to the I-912, Request for Fee Waiver page of the USCIS website.
-You will need to figure out in advance the number of the USCIS form that you will be using to apply for benefits (such as an N-400 or I-765), since USCIS tells you who is fee-waiver eligible based on these form numbers.
+You will need to figure out in advance the number of the USCIS form that you will be using to apply for benefits (such as an N-400 or I-765), since USCIS tells you whether you are fee-waiver eligible based on these form numbers.

 You must submit your waiver request on USCIS Form I-912 along with your USCIS application form.
 Also include relevant documents that support claims you made within the fee waiver request, such as proof that you are a full-time student or have been claimed by your parents as a dependent on their tax return.
 (See further discussion of documentation below.)